shaurcasm/FEProblem1/README.md

 > npm install

-Installs express server dependencies and "post-install", installs client React app dependencies.
+Installs dependencies.

-### Start Script
+### Development Script

 > npm start

-Starts the server that serves the production build.
+Starts the Dev build.

-### Development Script

-> npm run dev

-Concurrently starts the server and runs the react-script.
+Concurrently start the server and the single page app or client.
+Client must have the proxy(in package.json) set to server's port

 ### Build Script

 .env file > NODE_ENV=production

+To build the client:
 > npm run build

-Default build script.
+Build script used by Heroku:
 > npm heroku-postbuild

-Build script used for Heroku, done by Heroku.

 ### Test Script